-We showed Evolve Together’s disposable masks to De-Lin, who says they “look like they’re medical quality, given the material, so I think people could feel comfortable wearing them, and it would be protective.”
+We showed Evolvetogether’s disposable masks to Dr. De-Lin, who says they “look like they’re medical quality, given the material, so I think people could feel comfortable wearing them, and it would be protective.”
 We suggest pairing them with NxTStop’s bamboo mask, which has adjustable ear loops so you can change the tightness easily when you switch from wearing it alone to layering.
 It would also provide full coverage without feeling huge or looking dumpy.

-Ravina Kullar, an infectious-disease specialist, epidemiologist, and spokesperson for the Infectious Diseases Society of America, says that though they are consumer grade, the three layers of nonwoven polypropylene and melt-blown fabric in surgical-style disposable masks make them good at blocking COVID droplets, as long as they fit you well.
-We suggest pairing WeCare’s masks with Vistaprint’s masks because the adjustable ear loops mean you can be sure of a tight fit.
+Dr. Ravina Kullar, an infectious-disease specialist, epidemiologist, and spokesperson for the Infectious Diseases Society of America, says that though they are consumer-grade, the three layers of nonwoven polypropylene and melt-blown fabric in WeCare’s surgical-style disposable masks make them good at blocking COVID droplets, as long as they fit you well.
+We suggest pairing them with Vistaprint’s masks because the adjustable ear loops mean you can be sure of a tight fit.

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best acne treatments, rolling luggage, pillows for side sleepers, natural anxiety remedies, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.